Website Transfer Tutorial

 You can also use the drag-and-drop method to upload files and folders.

 One trick that will save you a lot of time is to archive the site's files and folders before downloading them from the old hosting account.
 Then download only the archive to your local computer, upload it to the new hosting account and unpack it there.
 This may save you, depending on how many files the site contains, an hour or even more.
 Downloading and uploading the files as they are (without packing them into an archive) takes much longer.
 You should be able to pack your site's files from the control panel of your hosting account.
 This, of course, depends on the functions of the control panel provided by the hosting company.
-The Pixie control panel that HostKnox uses (it's our own software) has the functions to pack and unpack files and folders into archives.
-This can be done from the Files section of the Pixie control panel.
+The HostKnox control panel that HostKnox uses (it's our own software) has the functions to pack and unpack files and folders into archives.
+This can be done from the Files section of the HostKnox control panel.

 You can also transfer files via SSH.
 All HostKnox clients have free SSH access.
 This however is something that's more difficult for beginners.
 Nevertheless if you want more information on this check out the tutorial on how to transfer files via SSH using PuTTY.

 To transfer the database that your site uses first you have to export it from your old hosting account (the one from which you want to move the site).
 You can do this with phpMyAdmin; this is an application for managing databases.
 You can access phpMyAdmin from the control panel of your hosting account.
-In our Pixie control panel you can access phpMyAdmin by going to the Databases section and clicking on the phpMyAdmin link in the black area on the right.
+In our HostKnox control panel you can access phpMyAdmin by going to the Databases section and clicking on the phpMyAdmin link in the black area on the right.

 Once you're inside phpMyAdmin you'll see listed your databases in the left frame.
 Click on the name of the database that you want to export: